sallychan100/Password-Generator/README.md

 #Password Generator  ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-  Description: An app that allow users to search and save playlists
+  Description: An app that allow users to generate a password based on their personal preference

 ## Table of content